rozek/blockly-ai-playground/README.md

 experiment with AI and build your own AI agents using Blockly - even if you are a complete beginner! (also suitable for school lessons)

-> (Work in progress - intended as a contribution to the [Backdrop Build](https://backdropbuild.com/) contest, please stay tuned - contest ends at July, 31st)
+> (Work in progress - intended as a contribution to the [Backdrop Build](https://backdropbuild.com/) contest, please stay tuned - contest ends at August, 2nd)

-[Live Demo](https://rozek.github.io/blockly-ai-playground/LiveDemo) **Warning: this is still just a "proof-of-concept" which only runs an inference on a given OpenAI-compatible Server (tested with [Perplexity](https://www.perplexity.ai/)).
-More interesting blocks will follow until end of this week**
+[Live Demo](https://rozek.github.io/blockly-ai-playground/LiveDemo) **Warning: please read "Overview" and "Prerequisites" first**

 > CORS note: modern browser security measures may complicate API requests.
 To succeed, you may have to install a CORS Unblocking extension into your browser (like [this](https://webextension.org/listing/access-control.html) one)